r-prem/ngx-boxy-svg/README.md

 This component integrates the powerful Boxy SVG editor into your Angular application, providing a rich set of features for SVG manipulation and export.

 ## Compatibility
-This library was created with backwards capability in mind.
+This library was created with backwards compatibility in mind.
 It should work with Angular 14 and above.

 ## Installation